sylabs/singularityce-community/README.md

 We will post a schedule and meeting links here shortly, and provide reminders on the Google Group and Slack.

-Each meeting will start with a 20 minute show and tell session, where community members are able to share software, workflows, cool containers created with our around SingularityCE.
-This will be followed by 35 for development discussion.
+Each meeting will start with a 20 minute show and tell session, where community members are able to share software, workflows, cool containers created with, or integrating with, SingularityCE.
+This will be followed by 35 minutes for development discussion.

 Please let us know if you'd like to take a show and tell slot!